Left Bank of the Rhine

-The regions in the north went to Prussia and were initially part of the two provinces of Jülich-Cleves-Berg and the Grand Duchy of the Lower Rhine from which the Rhine Province emerged in 1822.
-The southern Left Bank territories, which had for centuries been under imperial rule in the Holy Roman Empire until they were seized by France, mostly in the 17th century, were restored to the new German Empire in 1871, after France's defeat in the Franco-Prussian War.
-Parts of the region were consolidated into the Imperial Territory of Alsace-Lorraine for 48 years (1871–1919), but Alsace Lorraine itself was allocated to France after the First World War.
-The remainder of the Rhineland was retained by Germany, albeit under Allied occupation from 1918 and then French occupation from 1920 until 1925.
+The regions in the north went to Prussia and were initially part of the two provinces of Jülich-Cleves-Berg and the Grand Duchy of the Lower Rhine, from which the Rhine Province emerged in 1822.
+The southern Left Bank territories, which had been part of the Holy Roman Empire until they were seized by France, mostly in the 17th century during Louis XIV's wars, were annexed by the new German Empire in 1871, after France's defeat in the Franco-Prussian War.
+Parts of the region were consolidated into the Imperial Territory of Alsace-Lorraine for 48 years (1871–1919), but Alsace–Lorraine itself was restored to France after the First World War.
+The remainder of the Rhineland was retained by Germany, albeit under Allied occupation from 1918 to 1930.

 French Revolution

 By the late autumn of 1794, the French Army had occupied the left bank of the Rhine.
 The legal annexation of the territories was formally prepared at the Treaty of Leoben (1797) and concluded by the Treaties of Camp Formio (1797) and Lunéville (1801).

 At the 1795 Peace of Basel, all of the Left Bank of the Rhine was taken by France.
 Its population was about 1.6 million and was divided into numerous small states.
-In 1806, all of the Rhenish princes all joined the Confederation of the Rhine, a puppet state of Napoleon.
+In 1806, all of the Rhenish princes joined the Confederation of the Rhine, a puppet state of Napoleon.
 France took direct control of the Rhineland until 1814 and radically and permanently liberalized its government, society and economy.
 The coalition of France's enemies made repeated efforts to retake the region, but France repelled all of its attempts.